Feodor Chaliapin: Personal life

 Chaliapin was married twice.
 He met his first wife, Italian ballerina Iola Tornaghi (1873–1965), in Nizhny Novgorod.
-They married in Russia in 1898 and had six children: Igor, Boris (1904–1979), Irina, Lidia and twins Feodor Jr. (1905–1992) and Taniya.
+They married in Russia in 1898 and had six children: Igor, Boris (1904–1979), Irina, Lidia, and twins Feodor Jr. (1905–1992) and Taniya.
 Igor died aged four.
 Feodor Jr. was a character actor featured in Western motion pictures including Moonstruck and The Name of the Rose opposite Sean Connery.
-Boris was a well-known graphical artist, who painted the portraits used on 414 covers of the Time magazine between 1942 and 1970.
+Boris was a well-known graphical artist, who painted the portraits used on 414 covers of Time magazine between 1942 and 1970.

 While married to Tornaghi, Chaliapin lived with Marina Petsold (1882–1964), a widow who already had two children from her first marriage.
 She had three daughters with Chaliapin: Marfa (1910–2003), Marina (1912–2009), and Dasya (1921–1977).
 Chaliapin's two families lived separately, one in Moscow and the other in Saint Petersburg, and did not interact.
 Chaliapin married Petsold in 1927 in Paris.

 Chaliapin had his portrait painted a number of times by the Russian artist Konstantin Korovin.
 They had been introduced to each other in 1896 and became close friends.